 The Midnight Sky: Another Review – The best space films tell us more about ourselves than anything else.
 Space itself is too unknown, too incomprehensible to completely absorb through a screen.
 The worst of the genre tells us nothing, and for all it’s staggering beauty, and a handful of poignant moments, George Clooney’s “The Midnight Sky” tells us nothing, and despite a vast reach, leaves you wanting for any semblance of depth and perhaps just a dash more hope.

 The year is 2049, Augustine (Clooney) is the last man left behind on Earth’s final outpost in the Arctic, three weeks after “The Event” saw the beginning of our planet’s demise.
 He elects to remain in his isolation due to his terminal cancer, which he regularly treats through dialysis as he goes about his remaining duties.
-Those being contacting any remaining NASA agents remaining in space searching for humanities next bastion, of which only one team remains, the crew of spacecraft Aether.
-Led by their captain Adewole (David Oyelowo) Aether’s mission was to survey a potential new home for humanity, specifically, a moon of Jupiter known as K-23.
+Those being contacting any remaining NASA agents still in space searching for humanities next bastion, of which there is only one team, the crew of spacecraft Aether.
+Led by their captain Adewole (David Oyelowo), Aether’s mission was to survey a potential new home for humanity, specifically, a moon of Jupiter known as K-23.
 Cutting to them we greet Sully (Felicity Jones), Maya (Tiffany Boone), Mitchell (Kyle Chandler) and Sanchez (Demián Bichir) and, buoyed by their discovery that K-23 is a perfect match for life, we find them in mostly good spirits.
 There is one problem though; they have had no contact with Earth, no contact from anyone anywhere, leaving them utterly ignorant of their home’s decay.

 Augustine’s goal becomes clear, warn Aether not to return to keep the flickering candle lit on the human race’s existence.
 Yet he finds his own hiccup in the form of Iris (Caoilinn Springall), a young girl seemingly left behind in the evacuation of his outpost.
 Making matters worse his satellite isn’t powerful enough to contact Aether, leaving him no choice other than to pack up the medical technology he needs, and head to a distant weather station with a more powerful satellite alongside the continually mute Iris.